AckerlyXu/heima/articles/vpn-gateway/vpn-gateway-howto-point-to-site-rm-ps.md

 * The public key (.cer file) for a root certificate, uploaded to Azure.
 This is considered a trusted certificate and is used for authentication.
 * A client certificate generated from the root certificate, and installed on each client computer that will connect.
 This certificate is used for client authentication.
 * A VPN client configuration package must be generated and installed on every client computer that connects.
 The client configuration package configures the native VPN client that is already on the operating system with the necessary information to connect to the VNet.

-For more information about Point-to-Site connections, see the [Point-to-Site FAQ](#faq) at the end of this article.

 ## Before beginning